 - Business Logician: It is specifically made to meet the process and data flow needs of a company, usually large and with data sharing needs such as financial department systems, customer management systems, corporate travel management systems and support request systems (help-desk request).

-- Business Infrastructure Logician: Business operating systems such as email servers, systems for network and security management, automatic back-up systems, etc.
+- Business Infrastructure Logician: Business operating systems such as gmail, hotmail, email servers, yahoo mail, systems for network and security management, automatic back-up systems, etc.

 - Simulation Logician: These are software that simulate other systems for research, training and even entertainment purposes.